IAGG GARN IN SCIENTIFIC PUBLICATIONS SINCE 2011

 FRAILTY - An emerging public health priority.
 In late 2014, IAGG GARN was commissioned by WHO’s Department of Aging and Life Course to setup a group of 15 international experts to finalize a background paper on Frailty intended for the 2015 WHO Global Report on Ageing and Health.
 A background paper was published following the meeting held at WHO Headquarters.
 The aim of the publication is to raise awareness on the need to better identify frailty as a target for implementing preventive interventions against age-related conditions.
 Every effort should be made by health care authorities to maximize efforts in this field, balancing priorities, needs, and resources.
 Raising awareness about frailty and age-related conditions in the population is important for effective prevention, and should lead to the promotion of lifelong healthy behaviors and lifestyle.
 The present work and related activities were supported by the International Association of Gerontology and Geriatrics (IAGG) and its Global Aging Research Network (IAGG GARN).
-Authors: Cesari M, Prince M, Thiyagarajan JA, De Carvalho IA, Bernabei R, Chan P, Gutierrez-Robledo LM, Michel JP, Morley JE, Ong P, Rodriguez Manas L, Sinclair A, Won CW, Beard J, Vellas B. Frailty: an emerging public health priority.
-J Am Med Dir Assoc.
-2016 Jan 21. pii: S1525-8610(15)00766-5. doi: 10.1016/j.jamda.2015.12.016.
+Authors: Cesari M, Prince M, Thiyagarajan JA, De Carvalho IA, Bernabei R, Chan P, Gutierrez-Robledo LM, Michel JP, Morley JE, Ong P, Rodriguez Manas L, Sinclair A, Won CW, Beard J, Vellas B. J Am Med Dir Assoc.
+2016 Mar 1;17(3):188-92

-NURSING HOMES - International survey of nursing home research priorities.
-This article reports the findings of a policy survey designed to establish research priorities to inform future research strategy and advance nursing home practice.
+NURSING HOMES - International Survey of Nursing Home Research Priorities This article reports the findings of a policy survey designed to establish research priorities to inform future research strategy and advance nursing home practice.
 The survey was administered in 2 rounds during 2013, and involved a combination of open questions and ranking exercises to move toward consensus on the research priorities.
 A key finding was the prioritization of research to underpin the care of people with cognitive impairment/dementia and of the management of the behavioral and psychological symptoms of dementia within the nursing home.
 Other important areas were end-of-life care, nutrition, polypharmacy, and developing new approaches to putting evidence-based practices into routine practice in nursing homes.
-It explores possible innovative educational approaches, reasons why best practices are difficult to implement, and challenges faced in developing high-quality nursing home research.
-International Survey of Nursing Home Research Priorities.
+It explores possible innovative educational approaches, reasons why best practices are difficult to implement, and challenges faced in developing high-quality nursing home research..
 Authors: Morley JE et al. J Am Med Dir Assoc 2014 May; 15(5):309-312.

 ALZHEIMER'S DISEASE - Dementia Prevention: optimizing the use of observational data for personal, clinical, and public health decision-making.
 Following a taskforce organized on April 22-23, 2013,in New York, USA in coopoeration with the Alzheimer’s Drug Discovery Foundation (ADDF), a paper on “Implementing Alzheimer’s Disease prevention into clinical practice” Authors: Dacks PA, Andrieu S, Blacker D, Carman AJ, Green AM, Grodstein F, Henderson VW, James BD, Lane RF, Lau J, Lin PJ, Reeves BC, Shah RC, Vellas B, Yaffe K, Yurko-Mauro K, Shineman DW, Bennett DA, Fillit HM.
 J Prev Alz Dis 2014;1(2):117-123.

-FRAILTY - Frailty Consensus: A call for action.
+FRAILTY - Frailty Consensus: A call to action.
+A consensus group consisting of delegates from 6 major international, European, and US societies created 4 major consensus points on a specific form of frailty: physical frailty.
 Authors: Morley JE, Vellas B, van Kan GA, Anker SD, Bauer JM, Bernabei R, Cesari M, Chumlea WC, Doehner W, Evans J, Fried LP, Guralnik JM, Katz PR, Malmstrom TK, McCarter RJ, Gutierrez Robledo LM, Rockwood K, von Haehling S, Vandewoude MF, Walston J. Frailty Consensus: A call for Action.
 J Am Med Dir Assoc.
 2013 Jun;14(6):392-7.

 IAGG GARN WHITE BOOK ON FRAILTY